The podcast market will be worth around $5.03 billion by 2027.

 - Promotion and marketing capabilities

-- Additional features geared for specific use cases (I’ll explain them in each product’s review).
+- Additional features for specific use cases (I’ll explain these in each review)

 Best podcast hosting platforms – A quick glance

-Although we will review over 20 different podcasting platforms, here’s a quick overview of the top 7 platforms that are suitable for most people based on their unique use cases.
+While I’ll review over 20 different podcasting platforms, here’s a quick look at the top 7 platforms that work for most people based on their specific needs.

 Product name | Starting price |